Home › A ground lease for a loan maturity

 Recourse Non-recourse — it is a sale of the land, not a guaranteed loan.
 Often carries a guaranty, springing recourse, or completion backstop.

-Takeout blocks Cleared — proceeds can retire a C-PACE lien and shrink the basis so an agency or conventional takeout fits.
-Leaves the C-PACE lien and the size problem in place — the block remains.
+Takeout blocks Cleared — proceeds shrink the basis so an agency or conventional takeout fits.
+Leaves the size problem in place and layers on more debt — the block remains.

 Maturity risk Gone on the land — permanent, no balloon, no next wall.
 Adds another short-dated maturity to refinance again in a few years.

-Best fit: 2019–2022 vintage, land-heavy or stabilized assets with a real refi gap · deals where the senior would refinance at a lower basis · situations blocked by a C-PACE lien or an agency takeout test — one principal counterparty for the land and the leasehold financing.
+Best fit: 2019–2022 vintage, land-heavy or stabilized assets with a real refi gap · deals where the senior would refinance at a lower basis · situations that fall short of an agency or conventional takeout test — one principal counterparty for the land and the leasehold financing.

 Questions, answered